Chuck Noll: Playing career

-Player for Cleveland Browns
+Cleveland Browns

-Noll was selected by the Cleveland Browns in the 20th round of the 1953 NFL Draft (239th overall).
+Noll was selected by the Cleveland Browns in the 20th round of the 1953 NFL draft (239th overall).
 During his first year, the Browns lost to the Detroit Lions in the NFL championship.
-The next two years the Browns were NFL champions.
-Noll finished his NFL career with 8 interceptions, 3 fumble recoveries, and a touchdown on one of each.
+The next two years, however, the Browns were NFL champions, and Noll finished his NFL career with eight interceptions, three fumble recoveries, and a touchdown on one of each.

-Although the undersized Noll was drafted as a linebacker, Coach Paul Brown used him as one of his "messenger guards" to send play calls to the quarterback (beginning with Otto Graham).
+Although the undersized Noll was drafted as a linebacker, Coach Paul Brown used him as one of his "messenger guards" to send play calls to the quarterback, beginning with Otto Graham.
 Brown recalled that Noll soon "could have called the plays himself without any help from the bench.
 That's how smart he was."
-According to Art Rooney, Jr. (director of scouting for the Steelers before and during most of Noll's tenure), however, Noll felt demeaned by Brown's use of him in that way and "disliked the term 'messenger boy' so much that as coach of the Steelers he entrusted all the play calling to his quarterbacks."
+According to Art Rooney, Jr., director of scouting for the Steelers before and during most of Noll's tenure, Noll felt demeaned by Brown's use of him in that way and "disliked the term 'messenger boy' so much that as coach of the Steelers he entrusted all the play calling to his quarterbacks."

 Noll was paid only $5,000 per season with the Browns and so while there he acted as substitute teacher at Holy Name High School and sold insurance on the side.
 During that period Noll also attended Cleveland-Marshall College of Law at night.
 He told Dan Rooney that he decided against becoming a lawyer because "he didn't really like the constant confrontation and arguments that come with being a lawyer."

-Instead, when Noll lost the starting guard position to John Wooten, he chose to retire at age 27 expecting to begin his coaching career at his alma mater.
+When Noll lost the starting guard position to John Wooten, he chose to retire at age 27 expecting to begin his coaching career at his alma mater.
 He was surprised, however, when he was not offered an open position on the University of Dayton coaching staff.
 He was offered a position by Sid Gillman on the staff of the Los Angeles Chargers, during its inaugural season.

 Coaching career

-Assistant coaching career

 Noll was an assistant coach for the American Football League's then Los Angeles and later San Diego Chargers from 1960 to 1965.
 He then became assistant to head coach Don Shula of the NFL Baltimore Colts from 1965 to 1968, when he was selected as the Pittsburgh Steelers' head coach.